The Québec maritime Blog

 Côte-Nord

-Combining truly out-of-this-world geological formations and a unique wildlife, Mingan Archipelago National Park Reserve includes a thousand islands and islets, in the eastern section of the North Shore.
-Six of these islands have rustic campsites that assure you a total change of scenery.
-If your camping gear is limited or if you prefer to travel light, you will be happy to know that oTENTik tents give you the opportunity to enjoy the islands’ serenity as well.
-By the way, if you can synchronize your stay with the peak period of the Perseids meteor shower in August, it’s pure magic!
+Home to unusual geological formations and unique wildlife, the Mingan Archipelago National Park Reserve is made up of a string of over a thousand islands and islets stretching along the coast, on the eastern side of Côte-Nord.
+Six of these islands offer rustic campsites that guarantee a complete change of scenery.
+If your camping gear is limited or you prefer to travel light, you’ll be happy to know that you can also enjoy the tranquility of the archipelago in an oTENTik tent or Ôasis glamping unit.
+If you can time your stay with the peak period of the Perseid meteor shower in August, your experience will be even more magical!

-Experience one night – or even more – in the great natural environments of the national parks spread out in the maritime regions of Québec.
-And don’t forget to book ahead to secure your spot!
+Come and experience a night or more of camping in the exceptional natural environments found in the national parks of Québec by the Sea.
+And don’t forget to book early to secure your spot!
 Happy camping!

 Author Jean-Pascal Côté